Dry quicksand: Scientific research

-During the planning of the Project Apollo moon missions, dry quicksand on the moon was considered as a potential danger to the missions.
+During the planning of the Project Apollo Moon missions, dry quicksand on the Moon was considered as a potential danger to the missions.
 The successful landings of the unmanned Surveyor probes a few years earlier and their observations of a solid, rocky surface largely discounted this possibility, however.
 The large plates at the end of legs of the Apollo Lunar Module were designed to reduce this danger, but the astronauts did not encounter dry quicksand.

-In popular culture

-In Indiana Jones and the Kingdom of the Crystal Skull Jones and Marion end up stuck in a dry sandpit.

-In Miss Fisher and the Crypt of Tears, Phryne Fisher begins to sink in the Palestinian desert and calls out that she is sinking in quicksand.
-With no water nearby, it is likely meant to be dry quicksand.

-In Lawrence of Arabia, T. E. Lawrence's servant Daud dies when falling into quicksand in the desert.
-In that scene, there is no evidence of water.

-In The Princess Bride, Buttercup falls into dry quicksand, and Westley jumps in to save her.

-In Hotel del Lunas episode 3, Jang Man Wol falls into dry quicksand.

-In 1999's The Mummy Rick, Ardeth (Medji), and Captain Winston Havelock crash their plane in the desert and the Captain dies and sinks along with the plane into dry quicksand.